 Are you getting hungry yet?
 I know my mouth is watering!

 Cauliflower Gnocchi (Trader Joe’s Copycat!)

 You can double this recipe!
-When making the cauliflower, be sure you squeeze out the water; you should get about 2 1/2 cups of squeezed cauliflower to turn into gnocchi.
+When making the cauliflower, be sure you squeeze out the water.

 - 4 cups cauliflower florets (14 ounces)